Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 #### The quest for being able to render uploaded files within the notebook interface

-However, as seamlessly as we expected it to work, we ran into a quirk: when uploading specific file types, such as images in PNG or JPEG format, the files would not render correctly when accessed in Markdown cells within the notebook.
-After some investigation, we discovered that this was due to the way JupyterLite handled MIME types for specific file formats.
-To address this, we implemented custom logic to set the correct MIME types when uploading and accessing these files, ensuring they rendered correctly in the notebook interface.
+While the files could now be uploaded and accessed from the code cells, we ran into a quirk: uploaded images would not render correctly when embedded in Markdown cells within the notebook.
+We found that JupyterLite does not actually serve the user-uploaded files from local storage.
+After discussing the problem with other JupyterLite maintainers, we confirmed that there are two ways to solve it: serve the files from a Web Worker thread, or base64-encode the image contents during rendering (as we initially proposed).
+Due to compatibility concerns with Web Workers, we settled on a base64-encoding approach.

 To `base64` encode images in Markdown cells, we needed to selectively inject our custom logic into the rendering pipeline.
 The base64-encoded images can be provided to the browser using the `data:` scheme which defines a ["data URL"](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data).
 Serendipitously, JupyterLab already had a concept of an URL resolver for renders, specified by the [`RenderMimeRegistry.IResolver`][IResolver] interface – we only needed a way to swap the default [`RenderMimeRegistry.UrlResolver`][UrlResolver] implementation for our own in order to provide data URLs for user-uploaded images in JupyterLite.